brandonDavis264/AutoTunningDrumKey/README.md

 Issues in noisy environment where the mic would be triggered for other noise that is not the drum.
 UI/UX Issues:
 Dropdown options are not dynamically linked to functionality.
+After drum specifications, the socket connection to the ESP fails at times yet the page still goes to the recording page which it shouldn't do since recording will be impossible without an active connection.

 Future Plans
 Possibly use a directional mic to avoid undesired noise or apply filters